 The cost of accommodation on the Camino de Santiago

-Your accommodation options on the Camino are quite diverse (especially on the popular Camino routes) from public and private albergues to hostels and hotels/guesthouses.
-Albergues are hostels for pilgrims.
+Your accommodation options on the Camino are quite diverse (especially on the popular Camino routes) from public and private albergues to hostels, hotels, and guesthouses.

 Public (municipal) albergues

-It is the cheapest accommodation option on the Camino.
-Municipalities run them and are exclusively for pilgrims walking or cycling the Camino.
+Public Albergues are the cheapest accommodation option on the Camino.
+They are exclusively for pilgrims walking or cycling the Camino.
 You need a Credential (a pilgrim’s passport) with stamps to stay at public albergues.
-The average price is 10 Euros per person per bed.
-Public albergues are usually quite big with one or two rooms with several bunk beds and shared facilities (showers, toilets, a kitchen).
+The average price is 10-12 Euros per person per bed.
+Public albergues are usually quite big with a couple of rooms with bunk beds and shared facilities (showers, toilets, a kitchen).

-On more popular Camino routes like the Camino Francés or the Camino Portuguese from Porto, you can plan your itinerary to stay almost every night at a public albergue and pay 10 Euros per bed.
-Less busy routes have fewer public albergues – from time to time you’ll have no option but to stay in a private albergue.
+On more popular Camino routes like the Camino Francés or the Camino Portuguese from Porto, you can plan your itinerary the way the you stay almost every night at a public albergue and pay 10-12 Euros per bed.
+Less popular routes have fewer public albergues – from time to time you’ll have no option but to stay in a private albergue/hostel.

 Private albergues

 These are the most expensive and comfortable accommodation options on the Camino.
-Prices for a private room start at 35–40 Euros for a single room and 40-50 Euros for a double room.
-Staying in hotels every night, especially on longer Camino routes is expensive but I’d recommend doing it sometimes.
+Prices for a private room start at 40 Euros for a single room and 50-60 Euros for a double room.
+Staying in hotels every night, especially on longer Camino routes is expensive but I recommend doing it sometimes.
 It’s nice to have a good rest and some privacy.
-We usually stay in hotels at least once a week or even more often if we can find a well-priced private room.
+We usually stay in hotels at least once a week or even more often if we can find well-priced private rooms.

 In some areas the prices of accommodation vary a lot depending on the season.
-For the coastal towns July and August are the most expensive months.
-Keep that in mind planning your Camino walk.
+Keep that in mind if you’re planning to walk one of the coastal Camino routes.

 Comparing public and private albergues and hotels